Here are the answers to the most common Frequently Asked Questions or FAQs that we are asked about group B Strep in pregnancy and beyond.

 Tests done after 37 weeks will still give you a very good indication of what your GBS carriage status is for the next 5 weeks but there’s an increasing chance that your results will not be available when you go into labour, so your baby may arrive before the results.
 It would be a shame to do the test then get the results after your baby is born!

-A woman who has previously had a baby who developed GBS infection should ALWAYS be offered intravenous antibiotics in subsequent labours, from the onset of labour or waters breaking until delivery, regardless of any test results (although if she’s had a negative result from a sensitive test for GBS carriage within the last 5 weeks of pregnancy, she may choose not to have them).
+A woman who has previously had a baby who developed GBS infection should ALWAYS be offered intravenous antibiotics in subsequent labours, from the onset of labour or waters breaking until delivery, regardless of any test results (although if she’s had a negative result from a sensitive test within the last 5 weeks of pregnancy, she may choose not to have them).

 Antibiotics have been shown to be highly effective at preventing GBS infection in newborn babies when they’re given as soon as possible once labour has started and at regular intervals until the baby is born.
 This dramatically reduces the risk of GBS infection in a newborn baby.
 To find out more about our medical panel’s recommendations for prevention, click here.

 *All UK national guidelines recommend that Mum should be offered intravenous antibiotics in labour if GBS has been detected during the current pregnancy.

 I carry group B Strep in my vagina.
 Does my partner needs to be tested?

 No. Carrying GBS is normal and does not need treatment.
 Between 20-40% of adults carry GBS, without symptoms – you don’t need to be tested for it, nor do you (or he) need antibiotics for it.
 GBS is not a sexually transmitted disease.
 Carrying GBS is not a disease.

 I have vaginal symptoms – are these caused by group B Strep?